 8. Setting up the venue

 If you are setting up the venue yourselves aim to have it completely done an hour before stated on the invitations, which gives you some leeway if it takes longer than expected.
-This job should not fall to the groom or the best man, whose job is to keep the groom relaxed and happy, but to the groomsmen or some mates.

 9. Wet weather